Language

 Password Strength Checker

-Check how strong your password is with entropy calculation, crack time estimates, and actionable improvement tips.
+Check how strong your password is with a real-time score, entropy in bits, crack-time estimates, and actionable tips to improve it.

 What Is a Password Strength Checker?

-A password strength checker analyzes your password to determine how resistant it is to cracking attempts.
-Unlike simple checkers that only count character types, this tool uses the zxcvbn algorithm developed by Dropbox, which evaluates passwords the way real attackers would — detecting common words, keyboard patterns, repeated characters, and predictable substitutions.
+This password strength checker analyzes any password you type and tells you how resistant it really is to cracking.
+Instead of just counting character types, it uses the zxcvbn estimator built by Dropbox, which judges passwords the way real attackers do — spotting common words, keyboard patterns, repeats, and predictable substitutions.

 How to Use the Password Strength Checker